 Libby Davies, Vice Chair Appointed Member Term: July 31, 2018 to July 31, 2024

 Libby Davies was a Member of Parliament for Vancouver East from 1997 – 2015.
 During that time she served as House Leader, Deputy Leader (2007-2015), and Official Opposition Spokesperson for Health.
 Ms. Davies is invited as a guest lecturer on a variety of topics related to government, situation related to drugs and HIV/AIDS and Tuberculosis.

-Mahin is a long-standing and active volunteer with a variety of organizations such as Big Sisters of Canada and the Vancouver Foundation.
+Mahin is a long-standing and active volunteer with a variety of organizations such as Big Sisters of Canada and Rainbow Refugee.
 She has a passion for social and economic inclusion.

 Nadia Belokopitov is a status member of the Haida Nation, House of Yuuglaanas, Raven Clan.
 She is the owner of the Cedar Root Gallery, the only 100% owned and operated Indigenous retail store in Vancouver.
 Ms. Belokopitov was previously a Federal negotiator with Indian and Northern Affairs Canada and is an activist with the Murdered and Missing Indigenous Women’s Inquiry.
 She holds a Bachelor of Arts degree from the University of Toronto and a Bachelor of Laws from the University of British Columbia.
 Nadia was the proud recipient of the 2019 Arbor Award from University of Toronto recognizing her dedication to enhancing the experience of its students.

 Seung Oh Appointed Member Term: February 25, 2019 to July 31, 2025